BCBS/IOSCO STATEMENT (JULY-19):

-Margin Tonic supports a flexible set of end-to-end Initial Margin services, covering calculations, custodian, operations and legal change
+Margin Tonic supports a flexible set of end-to-end Initial Margin services, covering Calculations, Operations, Custodial and Legal changes

 Margin Tonic’s specialists have defined and delivered the Initial Margin changes to multiple firms across different phases, including Tier 1 banks, smaller banks and the buy-side

 We consider ourselves the industry leaders in accelerating the Initial Margin compliant changes